Here's what it's really like to have obsessive-compulsive disorder

 “She’s become a wonderful partner in that sense, in that she also senses what might be happening, and she knows what my good coping mechanisms are and she helps to facilitate those.”

-Similarly, he said his close collaborators in his theatrical work have a habit of using humour to help break him out of obsessive-compulsive loops.
+Similarly, he said his close collaborators in his theatrical work have a habit of using humour to help break him out of obessive-compulsive loops.

 While Doan’s experience may be fairly typical as far as OCD goes, the illness has no single common form.
 Blair Simpson, a clinician, researcher and professor at the Columbia University Medical Center, said that while OCD may be easy to define, in practice it can be hard to recognise and diagnose.
 That’s because the symptoms follow certain stereotyped patterns.
 But any two people with OCD will likely have very different experiences.